Supreme Court won't hear coal port lawsuit

 As the market for domestic thermal coal continues to shrink at an accelerated pace, Wyoming's Powder River Basin has seen its coal production slashed to less than half of what it was a decade ago.

-Those Asian markets — particularly Japan, which has committed to building a host of new coal-fired power plants — have long been a target as a critical market for Wyoming's low-sulfer, high-btu coal.
+Those Asian markets – particularly Japan, which has committed to building a host of new coal-fired power plants – have long been a target as a critical market for Wyoming's low-sulfur, high-BTU coal.

 In a May filing with the U.S. Supreme Court, the federal government argued that Wyoming's lawsuit over the coal port was moot because the Millennium Bulk Terminal project was dead after its parent company, Lighthouse Resources, declared bankruptcy and no longer planned to build the terminal.